-- 1. Safeguarding children and child protection applies to all children up to the age of 18. - WE RECOGNISE THAT KEEPING CHILDREN SAFE IN EDCUATION 2022 APPLIES TO POST 16 EDUCATION AS SET OUT IN EDUCATION & TRAINING (WELFARE OF CHIDLREN) ACT 20211 - 3.
-Safeguarding is the action taken to promote the welfare of children and protect them from harm. - 4.
-Safeguarding means: - protecting children from maltreatment - preventing the impairment of children's mental and physical health or development - ensuring that children grow up in circumstances consistent with the provision of safe and effective care, and - taking action to enable all children to have the best outcomes. - 5.
+- 1. Safeguarding children and child protection applies to all children up to the age of 18. - 2.
+For those aged 18 and over please see part 14 of the schools safeguarding guidebook. - WE RECOGNISE THAT KEEPING CHILDREN SAFE IN EDCUATION 2023 APPLIES TO POST 16 EDUCATION AS SET OUT IN EDUCATION & TRAINING (WELFARE OF CHIDLREN) ACT 20211 - 4.
+Safeguarding is the action taken to promote the welfare of children and protect them from harm. - 5.
+Safeguarding means: - protecting children from maltreatment - preventing the impairment of children's mental and physical health or development - ensuring that children grow up in circumstances consistent with the provision of safe and effective care, and - taking action to enable all children to have the best outcomes. - 6.
 Child protection is part of the safeguarding process.
 It focuses on protecting individual children identified as suffering from, or likely to suffer, significant harm.
-This includes child protection procedures which detail how to respond to concerns about a child.

-6. We recognise that harm also means where a child or young person witnesses harm to another.
+This includes child protection procedures which detail how to respond to concerns about a child. - 7.
+We recognise that harm also means where a child or young person witnesses harm to another. - 8.
+Safeguarding children is everyone's responsibility.
+Everyone who comes into contact with children and families has a role to play.